WokLibCodeClub/SpaceRace/step06-ending_the_game/readme.md

 This hides the rocks if they are in the area of the end-game message.

-Finally, call this function after either of the end-game messages is written i.e. put the following line after `playing = False` in each of
+Finally, call this function after either of the end-game messages is written i.e. put the following line before `playing = False` in each of
 `game_over` and `player_wins` functions:

 ```python